Babakfifoo/01_Labor_training/README.md

+# info

+project is using Quarto to generate reports and output.

 # startup grant - a financial support tool to start entrepreneurship.

 Hypothesis: This financial support does not provide sufficient support to the startups for unemployed individuals.